smetanadvorak/alpes_hand_interface/README.md

 In the official documentation all the internal constants and register names are in French.
 Therefore, all variable names in __AlpesSpecification.py__ that were drawn from the documentation are in French, too, for consistence.
 All other elements or derivatives of the official names are in English.

 ## What's next?
 One can extend the provided classes the way he or she needs.
 The only suggestion is to not change the methods that are close to hardware, like reading/writing methods of __AlpesHand__.
-Low-level classes like __AlpesSerial__ and __AlpesProtocol__ should be handles with care and full understanding of your intentions.
+Low-level classes like __AlpesSerial__ and __AlpesProtocol__ should be handled with care and full understanding of your intentions.
+__AlpesSerial__ has a global boolean __\_\_test\_\___ that you can assign to __True__ if you want to block communication with the hand for the purposes of testing the code.
+Hand's responses are replaced with generic test messages.
 To implement new control approaches, inherit from __AlpesHand__ or __AlpesProsthesis__.

 ## Acknowledgments